ChiehAnChang/ml-stage-landing-budget-forecast/README.md

 7. [Reference](#Reference)
 8. [Acknowledgments And Credits](#acknowledgments-And-Credit)
 9. [Contact](#contact)

+## Introduction
+As technology improves, people no longer want to be limited to living on Earth.
+Some people dream of traveling to Mars to build cities and live there, while others seek faster travel methods beyond airplanes.
+Many well-known tech companies are now entering the spaceship and rocket industry.
+One of the most famous is SpaceX, known for its lower rocket-launching costs.
+According to research from IBM's Data Science Project, SpaceX spends about 62 million dollars per rocket launch, compared to 165 million dollars spent by other companies.
+This significant cost difference is because SpaceX uses a technique that allows reusing parts of rockets, commonly known as first-stage boosters.
+Ensuring the successful reuse of these boosters is crucial, and this can be analyzed and predicted through machine learning techniques.

+The main objective of this project is to use machine learning models to predict successful rocket landings, ultimately helping space companies improve their rocket reuse strategies.
+Reducing the cost of launches and increasing booster reusability contributes significantly to making space travel affordable.

+In this project, Section 2 describes the cleaned dataset used for analysis.
+Section 3 discusses the methodology used to build machine learning models for predictions.
+Section 4 presents the results obtained from the machine learning analysis.
+Section 5 explains how the results can be reproduced, including detailed steps for data cleaning and hyperparameter tuning.
+Section 6 highlights potential future improvements or expansions of this research.
+Sections 7 and 8 include references and acknowledgments, respectively.
+Finally, Section 9 provides contact information.

 ## Acknowledgments And Credit
 ### Acknowledgments:
 This project was originally **inspired and generated** by the IBM *Applied Data Science Capstone* team on Coursera.